PolyPasswordHasher/PolyPasswordHasher-C/README.md

 shielded accounts, which are, in essence, user accounts that cannot unlock the store (imagine normal users vs super users).

-We will also configure the context for two partial bytes.
-Partial bytes aid us in providing a login capability even if the store is locked.
+We will also configure the context for two isolated-check-bits.
+Isolated-check bits aid us in providing a login capability even if the store is locked.
 The store is usually locked upon reboot, since the shares are not stored anywhere in disk.

 ```C